bluesky/bluesky-tiled-plugins/docs/explanations/storage.md

 Bluesky permits array data to be placed directly into Event documents.
-This is intended for small arrays, such as bounding boxes and configuration settings, but there is no hard limit on Bluesky will accept.
+This is intended for small arrays, such as bounding boxes and configuration settings, but there is no hard limit on what Bluesky will accept.
 When TiledWriter receives Event documents that are any of the following:

 - large